The Ultimate In Birding Tours

 Our Guatemala birding tour starts at Guatemala City, the capital and largest city of the country, from where we rapidly head into more natural habitats.

-Our first birding will be at some hummingbird feeders where we should come across two near-endemics; Rufous Sabrewing and Green-throated Mountaingem among other ‘hummers’.
+Our first birding will be at some hummingbird feeders, where we should come across two near-endemics: Rufous Sabrewing and Green-throated Mountaingem.

-We shall then move on to the famous and amazingly bird-rich Los Tarrales area, where many new species are waiting for us.
-White-bellied Chachalaca, Blue-throated Sapphire, Blue-tailed Hummingbird, Rufous-breasted Spinetail, White-throated Magpie-Jay, Spot-breasted Oriole, White-eared Ground Sparrow and Yellow-breasted Chat (the latter now a monotypic family) are all good birds that we should find in this extraordinary place.
+We shall then move on to the famous and bird-rich Los Tarrales area, where many new species are waiting for us.
+White-bellied Chachalaca, Pacific Parakeet, Blue-throated Sapphire, Rufous-breasted Spinetail, White-throated Magpie-Jay, Spot-breasted Oriole, White-eared Ground Sparrow and Yellow-breasted Chat (the latter now a monotypic family) are all good birds that we should find in this extraordinary place.

 Our next base is at the edge of Lake Atitlan, an important place in ornithological history as the lake was the refuge of the only Guatemalan endemic, the now-extinct Atitlan Grebe.

-While based at Atitlan, we will visit nearby areas for numerous regional endemics and near-endemics including Highland Guan, Fulvous Owl, Wine-throated and Emerald-chinned Hummingbirds, Slender Sheartail, Blue-throated Motmot, Belted Flycatcher, Chestnut-sided Shrike-Vireo, Bushy-crested Jay, Rufous-collared Thrush, Black-headed Siskin, Bar-winged Oriole, Azure-rumped (or Cabanis’s) Tanager and Prevost’s Ground Sparrow.
-The extraordinary Resplendent Quetzal is also possiblew.
+While based at Atitlan, we will visit nearby areas for numerous regional endemics and near-endemics, including Fulvous Owl, Blue-tailed, Wine-throated and Emerald-chinned Hummingbirds, Slender Sheartail, Blue-throated Motmot, Belted Flycatcher, Chestnut-sided Shrike-Vireo, Bushy-crested Jay, Black-headed Siskin, Bar-winged Oriole, Azure-rumped (or Cabanis’s) Tanager and Prevost’s Ground Sparrow.
+The extraordinary Resplendent Quetzal is also quite possible.

 We will then continue further west until we reach the spectacular Volcán Tacaná, where we will search for the incredible Horned Guan in some pristine high-altitude cloud forest on the volcano’s slopes.

-In the wider region, we will also be looking for such specialities as Barred Parakeet, Guatemalan Pygmy Owl, Garnet-throated Hummingbird, Guatemalan Tyrannulet, Rufous-browed Wren, Black-capped Swallow, Black-throated Jay, Mountain Thrush, Blue-and-white Mockingbird, the superb Pink-headed Warbler, Yellow-eyed Junco and Black-capped Siskin.
+In the wider region, we will also be looking for such specialities as Highland Guan, Barred Parakeet, Guatemalan Pygmy Owl, Garnet-throated Hummingbird, Guatemalan Tyrannulet, Rufous-browed Wren, Black-capped Swallow, Black-throated Jay, Mountain Thrush, Blue-and-white Mockingbird, Yellow-eyed Junco and Black-capped Siskin.

 During the optional extension in Guatemala, we will explore the Flores area and the world-famous Tikal National Park, situated in the northern Caribbean lowlands of Guatemala at the base of the Yucatan Peninsula.

-Although not the classic region for seeing the Yucatan endemics (for most of them you need to visit Mexico), northern Guatemala holds a selection, including Yucatan Bobwhite, Yucatan Poorwill, Yucatan Flycatcher and Rose-throated Tanager.
+Although not the classic region for seeing the Yucatan endemics (for most of them, you need to visit Mexico), the Tikal area holds a selection, including Yucatan Bobwhite, Yucatan Poorwill, Yucatan Flycatcher and Rose-throated Tanager.
 Yucatan Jay is a rare possibility.

-Additional specialities of slightly wider distribution in the Tikal area include the secretive Mayan Antthrush, Black Catbird, the lovely Grey-throated Chat and Green-backed Sparrow.
+Additional specialities of slightly wider distribution in the Tikal area include the secretive Mayan Antthrush, Black-throated Shrike-Vireo, Black Catbird, the lovely Grey-throated Chat and Green-backed Sparrow.

-During the optional Honduras extension, we explore parts of a splendid, friendly, underpopulated Central American country that still has large tracts of original forest and other natural habitat surviving, things that are but memories in much of the region.
-Our Honduras extension focuses on the endemic Honduran Emerald and the near-endemic Red-throated Parakeet and Green-breasted Mountaingem.
+During the optional Honduras extension, we explore parts of a splendid, friendly, underpopulated Central American country that still has large tracts of original forest and other natural habitats surviving, things that are but memories in much of the region.
+Our Honduras extension focuses on the endemic Honduran Emerald and the near-endemic ‘Red-throated’ Parakeet and Green-breasted Mountaingem.

 Honduras is a largely undiscovered birding gem that straddles northern Central America, stretching from the Pacific to the Caribbean.
 With a low population of just eight million, it still has extensive areas of natural habitat.
 People often think of Costa Rica as being the exemplar of the percentage of land put aside as reserves in Central America, but Honduras has achieved even more, with the highest percentage of protected lands in the region and the greatest area of remaining wilderness in Central America in its far northeast.

-Our prime targets in the cloudforests, pine-oak woodlands and evergreen forest patches at La Muralla will be the near-endemic Green-breasted Mountaingem (a species shared only with Nicaragua) and Red-throated Parakeet (a species that barely reaches Guatemala).
+Our prime targets in the cloudforests, pine-oak woodlands and evergreen forest patches at La Muralla will be the near-endemic Green-breasted Mountaingem (a species shared only with Nicaragua) and ‘Red-throated’ Parakeet (a bird that barely reaches Guatemala).

-There are a number of other regional endemics and specialities here, including Spot-bellied Bobvwhite, Great Swallow-tailed Swift, Lovely Cotinga, Slate-coloured Solitaire and Painted Whitestart.
+There are a number of other regional endemics and specialities here, including Spot-bellied Bobwhite, Great Swallow-tailed Swift, Lovely Cotinga, Slate-coloured Solitaire and Painted Whitestart.
+This is a good area for the localised and much sought-after swift and cotinga, although both can be tricky.

 Not far from the Lake Yojoa region, a major highlight of our visit to Honduras will be a visit to some dry woodland where the endemic Honduran Emerald can easily be found.
 This endangered species is known only from scattered dry forest locations in the northern half of the country, a habitat that is rapidly being cleared for ranching.